Foreign relations of Australia: Armaments

-According to SIPRI, Australia is the fourth largest importer of major weapons in the world.
-The US supplied 60 per cent of Australia's imports and Spain 29 per cent.
+According to SIPRI, Australia is the eight largest importer of major weapons in the world.
+The US supplied 80 per cent of Australia's imports and Spain 15 per cent.
 All armed services have received new major arms in 2014–18, but mainly aircraft and ships.
 The F-35 combat aircraft and antisubmarine warfare aircraft from the USA made up 53 per cent of Australian arms imports in 2014–18, while ships from Spain accounted for 29 per cent.
-Large deliveries for additional aircraft and ships are outstanding.

 Australia is modernising its armed forces but also acquiring weapons that significantly increase its long-range capabilities.
 Among the weapons imported in 2010–14 were 5 tanker aircraft and the first of 2 amphibious assault ships from Spain, along with 2 large transport aircraft and 4 airborne early warning (AEW) aircraft from the USA.
 Australia also received 26 combat aircraft from the US, with 82 more on order (see box 3), as well as 8 anti-submarine warfare aircraft from the US and 3 Hobart destroyers from Spain.
-Australia's imports of major weapons increased 37 percent between 2010 and 2014 and 2014–18, making it the fourth largest importer in the world according to SIPRI.

 In 2021, after Australia ended its 20-year military mission in Afghanistan, the defence officials held formal talks on strengthening military ties with the United Arab Emirates.
 However, the human rights groups said that it was "very concerning" to witness, as the Emirates was accused of carrying out "unlawful attacks" in war-torn nations like Libya and Yemen.

+In contrast to 2014–18, the period from 2019 to 2023 saw a 21 per cent decline in Australia's major arms imports.

-In December 2021, Australia signed a defence procurement deal with South Korea worth $1billion AUD (US$720 million) for modern artillery, supply trucks and radars supplied by South Korean defense company Hanwha.
-The South Korean President Moon Jae-in and Australian Prime Minister Scott Morrison met for the signing of the agreement and additionally announced they were formally upgrading the Australian-South Korean relationship to a "comprehensive strategic partnership."
+However, in December 2021, Australia signed a defence procurement deal with South Korea worth $1billion AUD (US$720 million) for modern artillery, supply trucks and radars supplied by South Korean defense company Hanwha.
+The South Korean President Moon Jae-in and Australian Prime Minister Scott Morrison met for the signing of the agreement and additionally announced they were formally upgrading the Australian-South Korean relationship to a "comprehensive strategic partnership".
+Moreover, in 2023 Australia reached an agreement with the UK and the USA to import at least six nuclear-powered submarines.

-Foreign missions
+International aid

+According to the Australian think tank Lowy Institute, Australia is the Pacific region's largest development partner, disbursing A$17 billion worth of international aid between 2008 and 2021, accounting for 40% of the region's overseas development finance (ODF).
+Australian international aid in the Pacific exceeded other regional partners including the Asian Development Bank, China, New Zealand and Japan.
+Between 2019 and 2021, Australian's overseas development finance in the Pacific rose from A$1.34 billion in 2019 to A$1.89 billion in 2021.

+In May 2024, RNZ reported that the Albanese Government had slightly increased Australia's foreign aid budget by four percent, bringing its total 2024–2025 aid o A$4.961 billion budget.
+In August 2023, the Government had released its new international development strategy, which promised new country, gender, disability and humanitarian aid strategies.